Julieta7312/Japanese_text_scraping_preprocessing_clustering/README.md

-# Japanese text scraping processing cluster analysis
+# Japanese text scraping, preprocessing and cluster analysis with LDA
 # Web scraping

 I used Selenium’s ChromeDriver to automatically access a Japanese technology blog by providing the blog's webpage URL to the driver.